robberphex/knetstat/README.md

 Compatibility
 -------------

-The current knetstat code has been successfully tested with kernel versions 3.13, 3.18, 4.4, 4.8, 4.9 and 4.15.
+The current knetstat code has been successfully tested with kernel versions 5.17, 1.19, 6.0, 6.1.
 It may work with other versions as well.

 Build
 -----